Gynecologic oncology is the specialty that treats cancer of the female reproductive organs, including:

 Treatment at the Cancer Center: Complete, convenient and personalized

 Surgery often plays a vital role in cancer diagnosis and treatment.
-The surgeons at Emerson’s Cancer Center have extensive experience treating gynecologic cancers.
-Additionally, gynecologic surgical oncology specialists from Brigham and Women's Hospital join the Emerson team.
+Emerson surgeons work closely with oncology clinicians at the Mass General Cancer Center at Emerson Hospital - Bethke, as well as gynecologic surgical oncology specialists from Brigham and Women's Hospital.
 From biopsies to cancer surgery, Emerson’s surgeons are committed to performing the most minimally invasive procedures possible.